harshnative/Jarvis2.O/README.md

 password should be strong enough containing mixture of characters and min 8 chars in length.

-You can also set a custom path to database in settings file.
+You can also set a custom path to database in settings file (path should also contain the name of db like /user/mypasswords.db)

 </br>
 ```
 -a
 ```